 1. Buy the best freshest seafood you can find!

-2. Cook your cioppino the night before, and allow all the different flavors to marry in the tomato broth overnight.
+2. Cook your soup the night before, and allow all the different flavors to marry in the tomato broth overnight.

 The one thing we must have at our table is a thick crusty piece of bruschetta, grilled to perfection and infused with garlic flavor to mop all the juices from your bowls.
 Who can resist?
-Cioppino Time Kids!
+Mangia bene!

-- 1 oz x 15 can San Marzano tomatoes -crushed
+- 15 oz can San Marzano tomatoes crushed

 - 2 anchovies